What's it like for students at WGU?

 After earning an MSN in Leadership and Management, there are many directions where your career can take you.
 Learn about some other job titles that nurses can pursue after becoming a nurse manager.

 Larger healthcare facilities may have directors of nursing (DONs) who are responsible for larger-scale management of nursing staff and patients.
-Nursing directors are charged with overseeing all the different departments and specialties of nurses, ensuring policies are followed, working on budgets and staffing, and overall helping improve patient care.
+Nursing directors are charged with overseeing all the different departments and specialties of nurses, ensuring policies are followed, working on budgets and staffing, and helping improve patient care.
 Nursing directors, like nursing managers, need to have a master's degree in nursing in order to qualify.
 They also often are nurse managers for several years before moving into a nursing director role—giving them vital experience in the field.
 Directors of nursing earn an average annual salary of $99,000 per year, with the top 10% earning more than $130,000 per year.

 A chief nursing officer is an executive-level nursing professional who is tasked with representing the interests of nurses and their patients in the organization.
-They will work directly with physicians and hospital leadership to create an environment that fosters collaboration and communication.
+They work directly with physicians and hospital leadership to create an environment that fosters collaboration and communication.
 They develop strategic plans for the nursing staff and work with other nursing managers to ensure they understand the needs of their departments.
 Chief nursing officers need a minimum of an MSN degree in order to be qualified for this role, and in some larger organizations may need a doctorate degree in order to be qualified.
 The average annual salary for chief nursing officers is $104,000 per year, with the top 10% earning more than $189,000 per year.

 Nurse case managers are charged with working with individual patients to help them on their healthcare journey.
 They act as a patient advocate—helping their patients and their families understand their health status and treatment options.
 They focus on coordinating with departments and providers to get patients the care they need.
 An MSN degree is typically preferred for this career, as it gives nurses a deeper understanding in communication, strategy, and leadership skills.
 Nurse case managers earn an average annual salary of $77,000 per year.